CCA-WRI Research Fellowship Past Events

 6 AUG, 2024

-On Tuesday, 6 August 2024, the Window Research Institute, in collaboration with the Canadian Centre for Architecture (CCA), held the symposium “Energy Always” at the CCA, which was also streamed online.
-Jointly convened by the CCA and the Window Research Institute, the symposium was organized as part of the final year of the CCA-WRI Research Fellowship Program 2022–2024, developed under the theme “Above/Below/Between: Light on a Damaged Planet,” and introduced the research undertaken by the three 2024 fellows.
+On Tuesday, August 6, 2024, the Window Research Institute, in collaboration with the Canadian Centre for Architecture (CCA), held the symposium “Energy Always” at the CCA, which was also streamed online.

-In the second half of the symposium, advisory board members Yoshiharu Tsukamoto, Daniel A. Barber, and Masatake Shinohara were joined by representatives from the CCA and the Window Research Institute for a discussion based on the presentations.
+Following the fellows’ presentations, advisory board members Yoshiharu Tsukamoto, Daniel A. Barber, and Masatake Shinohara, together with representatives from the CCA and the Window Research Institute, joined a discussion reflecting on the presentations.

 Event information